I. Applicability of Requirements

 VI.
 Certification and Licensing Reciprocity between EPA and DLS

-EPA: Firms or entities that have been licensed as "Lead-Safe Renovation Contractors" by DLS in Massachusetts must become certified with EPA as "Certified Firms" in order to carry out RRP work in states where EPA is running the RRP program.
+EPA: Firms or entities that have been licensed as "Lead-Safe Renovation Contractors" by DLS in Massachusetts must become certified with EPA as "Certified Firms" in order to carry out Lead-Safe Renovation work in states where EPA is running the RRP program.
 EPA allows individuals who have been trained/certified as "Lead-Safe Renovator-Supervisors" in Massachusetts to act as supervisors and perform the functions of "Certified Renovators" on RRP projects in other states where EPA is running the program without needing to obtain separate EPA certification as "Certified Renovators."

 DLS: DLS allows firms that were certified with EPA as "Certified Firms" prior to July 9, 2010 to perform RRP work in Massachusetts without becoming licensed by DLS as a "Lead-Safe Renovation Contractor," provided that they have received a "Contractor Licensing Waiver" from DLS - there is no fee for this waiver.
 The "Contractor Licensing Waiver" application is on the DLS website.
 Contractors that apply for EPA certification after July 9, 2010 are required to pay the licensing fee and become licensed as "Lead-Safe Renovation Contractors" with DLS.
 DLS will allow "Certified Renovators" that have received training from EPA-approved training providers to perform the functions of "Lead-Safe Renovator-Supervisors in Massachusetts without further training or licensure.